ibm-ecosystem-engineering/QueryCraft/readme.md

 # QueryCraft (by SuperKnowa)

 Welcome to the `QueryCraft` repository, your comprehensive solution for fine-tuning Large Language Models (LLMs) for the task of generating SQL queries from natural language.
 This framework is designed to create a simple higher abtraction framework so that AI engineerrs can quickly construct full GenAI pipeline without having to worry about inner complexittes of full fine-tuning.

-It streamline the process of adapting LLMs for Text2SQL tasks, providing a robust framework and pipeline that accelerates the initiation and fine-tuning process.
+Enterprise Text2SQL applications are complex and need lot more than just plugging in LLMs.
+The specific metadata make it even more challenging case of fine-tuning.
+'QueryCraft' streamline the process of adapting LLMs for Text2SQL tasks, providing a robust framework and pipeline that accelerates the initiation and fine-tuning process.
 Whether you're a developer or a expert data scientist keen on harnessing the power of LLMs for database querying, `QueryCraft` offers the tools and infrastructure to make your journey smoother and more efficient.

 You need the following to run the QueryCraft pipeline:
 - Database to run SQL query on and to evaluate the generated queries
 - Instruct set for fine tuning (you can curate instruct it with Annotation tool)

 ---
-## Why to use?
+## What QueryCraft comes with
-- Use QueryCraft to query relational databases using natural language questions instead of writing complex SQL queries
+An easy frameworrk goverrned by  relational databases using natural language questions instead of writing complex SQL queries
 - Use QueryCraft to build a configurable TextToSQL pipeline on your Database
 - Use QueryCraft to to evaluate the Text To SQL pipeline on your Database
 - Use QueryCraft to to correct the LLM-generated queries